Media-Transform/youtube-dl-gui/Readme.md

 * **media-processing.bat** - A simple Windows batch script.
 Double
 click on this .bat file and it will run the application.
-This script will check to see if you have Java installed and then will run the `media-processing.jar` file using command `java -jar media-processing.jar`.
+This script will check to see if you have Java installed and then will run the `media-processor.jar` file using command `java -jar media-processor.jar`.
 * **media-processing.jar** - The java JAR file that is already compiled and ready to run.